 The University may also report non-alcohol or drug-related incidents to parents or legal guardians of dependent students under circumstances described in the Student Guide to General University Policy and Rules.
-See the following website for the University Code of Conduct and additional information concerning Parental Notification: http://studentaffairs.psu.edu/conduct.
+See the following website for the University Code of Conduct and additional information concerning Parental Notification: http://studentaffairs.psu.edu/conduct/Parental NotificationPolicy.shtml.